senlin/so-responsive-content/readme.txt

 == Changelog ==

+= 20181.2.1 =

+* November 9, 2018
+* plugin actually works with WP 5.0, but only with Classic Block, change readme to reflect that
+* re-code admin notices and make them dismissible
+* rewrite/cleaning up/updates here and there

 = 20181.2.0 =

+* November 1, 2018
 * add condition that checks for higher than WP 4.9.8 and then displays a warning notice that the Classic Editor plugin needs to be installed to continue using the Responsive Content plugin.
 * add a condition that checks whether ClassicPress has been installed and if it is a sentence is shown that the Responsive Content plugin also works on ClassicPress.
 * removed SO icon on Settings page